Barca to move to Olympic Stadium for 2023-24 season as club confirms Camp Nou renovations | Goal.com

 Work will be carried out on Camp Nou throughout the 2023-24 campaign with a view to reopening at 50 per cent of its full capacity the following season.

-Barca have lined up a temorary home whilst renovations are being undertaken, with Spain's Olympic Stadium, also known as the Lluís Companys Stadium, set to host their matches on a temporary basis.
+Barca have lined up a temporary home whilst renovations are being undertaken, with Spain's Olympic Stadium, also known as the Lluís Companys Stadium, set to host their matches on a temporary basis.

 Based in in Montjuïc, the ground has a capacity of 55,926, and was the main venue for the 1992 Olympic Games.